Drwaley/Fifa2021--Data--Cleaning-Task/README.md

 ## Summary :sunglasses:

 This project highlight the importance of thorough data cleaning process which is pertinent in Data Analytics.
-The data were properly cleanse, standardized and improved to be ready for further analysis, modelling and Visualization.
+The data were properly cleaned, standardized and improved to be ready for further analysis, modelling and Visualization.